armangokalp/Chat-Application/README.md

 DiSUcord is a messaging networking application that emulates the basic functionalities of Discord.
 This project is divided into two main modules: the Server module, which manages messages and channels, and the Client module, which allows users to subscribe to channels, send messages, and view messages in the subscribed channels.

+## Requirements

+To run this application, you will need:
+- Visual Studio (2019 or later)
+- .NET Framework 6

 ## Features

 - **Server Module**: Manages client connections, channels, and message multicasting.